 - Give solutions that treat the root of the problem

 - Hair replacement and protective styles

 Schedule Your Consultation today so we can start treating your hair and get your hair back to being healthy from the inside out.

-*We do recommend seeing a dermatologist or health care professional to assist in diagnosis and treatment of your hair loss condition.
+*We do recommend seeing a dermatologist or health care professional to assist in the diagnosis and treatment of your hair loss condition.